Several drivers have accelerated toward Seattle protesters this month. Nationwide, concerns grow

 Crowther said he later saw police taking statements from witnesses.
 The Seattle Police Department has not responded to multiple requests by KUOW for comment on the incident.

-Oliver said she had confronted the driver after he turned into the garage connected to the condominium complex.
+Oliver said they had confronted the driver after he turned into the garage connected to the condominium complex.

-Oliver said that both she and the driver spoke to police stationed at the West Precinct within each other's presence.
-But when asked by an officer if she'd like to file a police report, Oliver declined.
+Oliver said that both they and the driver spoke to police stationed at the West Precinct within each other's presence.
+But when asked by an officer if they'd like to file a police report, Oliver declined.

-"I said 'no' because I just don't think it would amount to anything," she said, adding that many protesters feel they can't rely on the police for protection.
+"I said 'no' because I just don't think it would amount to anything," they said, adding that many protesters feel they can't rely on the police for protection.

 Oliver also contrasted the police response to Nikolas Fernandez on June 7 on Capitol Hill with the treatment of protesters, who have been tear gassed, pepper sprayed, and even hit with flashbang grenades by officers.